acmgroup/destinydocs/Telemetry/Universal JSON GPS Message Extended.md

 only be enabled once the asset becomes stationary (i.e. a trip stop is detected).

-Safe-zone's will only trigger once if an asset moves outside its radius.
+Safe-zone's will only trigger **once** if an asset moves outside its radius.
 Thereafter, the user must create a new safe-zone to re-enable it.
+While the safe-zone is in a `'triggered'` state, it will be transmitted along with follow-up telemetry messages.

 Only one safe-zone can be active on an asset.
 If for example a `private` safe-zone is created while a `monitored` safe-zone is